solliancenet/microsoft-postgresql-developer-guide/06_Troubleshooting/06_00_Troubleshooting.md

 #### Outdated SDK

 PostgreSQL has gone through many changes over the years.
-In some cases parameters have been deprecated and/or removed.
+In some cases, parameters have been deprecated and/or removed.
 Ensure the SDK version supports the target PostgreSQL version.

 #### Misconfiguration

 - Administrators use the database admin user specified during server creation to create new databases and add new users.
 If the admin user credentials were not recorded, administrators can easily reset the admin password using the Azure portal.
   - Logging in with the administrator account can help debug other access issues, like confirming if a given user exists.

-For permission denied errors, check the connection string is connecting to the correct database with the correct username and password and have the proper permissions assigned.
+For permission-denied errors, check the connection string is connecting to the correct database with the correct username and password and have the proper permissions assigned.

 #### Collation Defaults